sinclairzx81/typebox/readme.md

 ## TypeSystem

-TypeBox provides an extensible TypeSystem module that enables developers to define additional types above and beyond the built in type set.
-This module also allows developers to define custom string formats as well as override certain type checking behaviours.
+The TypeBox TypeSystem module provides functionality to define types above and beyond the Standard and Extended type sets as well as control various assertion polices.
+Configurations made to the TypeSystem module are observed by both `TypeCompiler` and `Value` modules.

 The TypeSystem module is provided as an optional import.